 Will A Metal Roof Avoid Ice Dams?

-This time of year I often get asked whether a metal roof can help someone avoid wintertime ice dams and the resulting damage to their roofs and homes.
-Generally, the answer to that question is “yes” but there are several things to keep in mind.
+I am often asked whether a metal roof can help someone avoid wintertime ice dams and the resulting damage to their roofs and homes.
+Generally, the answer to that question is “yes,” but there are several things to keep in mind.

-Next, if you have interior damages from ice damming but in the spring your shingles look okay, that does not mean they do not need to be replaced.
+- If you have interior damages from ice damming but your shingles look okay in the spring, that does not mean they do not need to be replaced.
 Some ice damage can be small cracks which, though barely visible, leave your roof extremely vulnerable to water intrusion and further damage.

-Third, metal roofs due to their smooth surface and heat handling characteristics, tend to shed snow quickly.
+- Due to their smooth surface and heat handling characteristics, metal roofs tend to shed snow quickly.
 This helps avoid ice damming.

-Finally, if your home is prone to ice dams, when you re-roof is the time to see if you can increase your attic ventilation as well.
+- If your home is prone to ice dams when you re-roof is the time to see if you can increase your attic ventilation as well.
 Keeping your attic at a similar temperature to the outside will go a long way in keeping ice dams from occurring.

 Todd Miller has spent his entire career in the metal building products manufacturing industry.
 He is president of Isaiah Industries, an organization recognized as one of the world’s leading metal roofing manufacturers.
 Todd is currently Vice President of the MRA (Metal Roofing Association) and a Past Chair of MCA (Metal Construction Association).
 Through his website, he strives to raise the bar on standards and practices to provide property owners with the best possible products for successful roofing projects.